 The annoying part is I just purchased the toilet and haven't had this problem before.
 Therefore, I strongly advise against this model.
 Had I read the reviews, I would not have purchased this model.
 Be sure to put new wax ring on and then put hot water down the toilet.
 If it still has a clog, sorry, it's your plumbing.

 Mouthwash can be effective for helping unclog certain types of toilet clogs.
 This is a guide about mouthwash to unclog a toilet.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I had the same nagging question many others did; how do I unclog this toilet?
 It happens to me routinely, without any paper.

 By Denise M. from Eaton, CO

 Get yourself an auger, aka a snake.
 You just need to crank it until it extends itself into the plumbing, and then reel it back in (with whatever is plugging).
-Sometimes it will also push whatever is causing the backup too.
-Most chemical drain openers are not for use in a toilet-just so you'll know.
-Good luck!

 You most likely got some tree roots going on.
 They plug the outlet going to the street.
 Tree roots can burrow into many things, pipes, brick.
 Just spent $4,000 on digging up son's yard (rents from us) as tree roots live a long time under ground even when the on ground trees are gone.

 After 2 days of plunging I was at my wits end looking for answers.
 I came across this site, saw the 1/4 cup of Dawn dish detergent, followed by a few gallons of hot water remedy, tried it & after two goes, it worked!
-I wouldn't have believed something so simple would actually work.

 What can I try to unclog a toilet?
 I have plunged it for two days, but the water still just fills up.